jarrodmillman/pose-stats/description.md

 a complex structure such as networks, images, and multi-view/modal data.
 He wrote `YAGLM`, the product that forms the core of this exploration.

-**Jonathan Taylor** is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific Python community.
+**Jonathan Taylor** is a professor of statistics at Stanford University.
 His research focuses on selective inference and signal detection in structured noise.
 He has been involved in the scientific Python community for many years, including early work on `statsmodels`, `nipy` among others.
 He also works closely with statisticians in the `R` community.
 In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and Python worlds in that it provides Python support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".

 # Program of Work